php-api-clients/fauxton/README.md

 ## Documentation

 I advise that you read the [official CouchDB documentation](http://docs.couchdb.org/en/2.0.0/api/index.html) so as to better understand the fauxton-client.
-Also, reading the [fauxton-client wiki](https://github.com/ace411/fauxton-client/wiki/Introduction) is recommended and therefore, prudent.
+Also, check out the examples in the [examples folder](https://github.com/php-api-clients/fauxton-client/tree/master/examples) for more perspective.

 ## Running the unit tests